spooky9216/ReelDonwloader/README.md

 Make sure you have the following installed before running the application:

 - Python 3.x: You can download Python from the official website: https://www.python.org/downloads/
+- Install the required dependencies by running the following command: pip install -r requirements.txt

 ## Installation